appsmithorg/appsmith-docs/troubleshooting-guide/widget-errors.md

 ## Debugging

-For debugging JS logic inside widget actions, you can use `debugger` statement.
+For debugging JS logic inside widget events, you can use `debugger` statement.

 ### Description